axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

   <img src="/wiki/images/amazon/ApplicationLoadBalancer_2.png"/>

    Your application load balancer is now configured to redirect all requests with host-header "ssv.sapsailing.com" to the target group "S-shared-ssv".
 That means all requests will now be routed to the "SL Multi-Instance Sailing Server" instance inside this target group using HTTPS and port 443 as specified in the configuration of the target group.
-To establish a connection on port 8888, where our multi instance is listening, we have to modify the apache configuration on the "SL Multi-Instance Sailing Server" instance.
+To establish a connection on port 8888 (the `SERVER_PORT` property from above), where our multi instance is listening, we have to modify the apache configuration on the "SL Multi-Instance Sailing Server" instance.

-4. Connect to the  "SL Multi-Instance Sailing Server" instance via SSH.
+4. Connect to the  "SL Multi-Instance Sailing Server" instance via SSH as user `root`.
 Navigate to the directory /etc/httpd/conf.d.
 Open up the file "001-events.conf" and append the following line.

    <pre>
    Use Plain-SSL ssv.sapsailing.com 127.0.0.1 8888
    </pre>

+   where 8888 is again the `SERVER_PORT` from before.

 5. Save the file and run a configuration file syntax check.